-A Three-Judge Bench of Chief Justice Dipak Misra and Justices R Banumati and Ashok Bhushan has dismissed the review petitions filed by death row convicts in the 2012 Nirbhaya gangrape case and upheld the death penalty awarded to them."there is no error apparent upon the face of the record", said the bench.
+A Three-Judge Bench of Chief Justice Dipak Misra and Justices R Banumati and Ashok Bhushan has dismissed the review petitions filed by death row convicts in the 2012 Nirbhaya gangrape case and upheld the death penalty awarded to them.

 Sitting in appeal, the Supreme Court had in May, 2017 refused to attach any weight to the defence objections of delay in filing of FIR, non-mentioning of assailants’ names in the FIR, credibility of the testimony of the informant or the alleged tampering of the CCTV footage.
 The submission regarding non-compliance with the provisions of sections 235(2) and 354(3) of Cr.
 P. C. also had not influenced the judgment.